 There’s a seemingly endless list of potential activities your firm could outsource, and new companies providing innovative ways to outsource are always coming online.

-After identifying opportunities for improvement, explore the numerous legal-service outsourcing companies and determine which best fits your needs.
+Once you’ve identified opportunities for improvement, assess the numerous legal service outsourcing companies available.
 And, if you’re concerned about costs, consider services that provide flat fees verses hourly rates.

 Not sure where to start?
-Here are just a few in-depth examples of how outsourcing could work at your law firm:
+Here are just a few specific areas where outsourcing help your firm be more efficient:

 Companies that offer this service: